-The objectives of the Department of Languages are to provide students with the opportunity (1) to develop communicative skills in a foreign language and (2) to broaden their aesthetic and intellectual awareness through the study of a foreign literature and culture.
+The objectives of the Department Modern Languages, Literature, and Cultures are to provide students with the opportunity (1) to develop communicative skills in a foreign language and (2) to broaden their aesthetic and intellectual awareness through the study of a foreign literature and culture.
 The first objective is achieved by means of lower-division courses that may serve as part of the core curriculum.
 The second objective is attained through the department's upper-division courses, which introduce students to great world writers who have made significant contributions to their particular culture.